 - Land-Based Partner: Greenbrier Resort

 The Casino Club at the Greenbrier Resort opened its own FanDuel Sportsbook in 2018.
-Online sports betting is legal in West Virginia, but FanDuel has not announced a start date for its own mobile app in WV.
+Online sports betting is legal in West Virginia, and FanDuel WV commenced mobile betting in August 2019.

 - Availability: Two retail sportsbooks